Large dataset upload and download

 - Processor Type—Processor Type, GPU ID

 When authoring a tool, you can set a filter on the Parameters tab on the Tool Properties dialog box.
-Starting at ArcGIS Server 10.7, when you publish a tool with filters, the filter information is also published.
+Starting at ArcGIS Server 10.7, when you publish a tool with filters, the filter information will also be published.
 Only filters for supported input data types are supported, other than Date filters.

 In the tool below, a Range Filter has been set for a Double parameter with a Minimum value of 213 and a Maximum value of 123132.123.